Find Affordable College Courses

 Mount Pleasant, MI

-Central Michigan University landed the #8 spot in the 2023 rankings for the best political science and government programs.
-Located in the town of Mount Pleasant, Central Michigan is a public school with a large student population.
+With a ranking of #8, Central Michigan University did quite well on this year’s best schools for political science and government students.
+Located in the town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

 Political Science majors at Central Michigan take out an average of $27,000 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $226.